-All Stations Accessibility Program: CTA has made significant progress since releasing its first-ever blueprint to make the rail system 100 percent vertically accessible to people with disabilities over a 20-year timeframe.
+All Stations Accessibility Program\: CTA has made significant progress since releasing its first-ever blueprint to make the rail system 100 percent vertically accessible to people with disabilities over a 20-year timeframe.
 Unveiled in 2018, the All Stations Accessibility Program (ASAP) Strategic Plan lays out the agency's efforts to increase accessibility through the addition of elevators at 42 rail stations inaccessible by wheelchair.
 The ASAP Plan also details future upgrades or replacements for 162 existing passenger elevators across the rail system.
 An ambitious plan that is dependent on federal, state and local funding, ASAP is also a tool that CTA will use to build support for the resources needed to achieve its goals.

-[Picture: New proposed conceptual rendering of the Austin Green Line station.
-One of thirteen stations that the CTA has secured project funding to make fully accessible as part of the All Stations Accessibility Program (ASAP) plan]
+New proposed conceptual rendering of the Austin Green Line station, which is one of 13 stations that CTA has secured project funding to make fully accessible as part of the All Stations Accessibility Program (ASAP) Plan.